-Although the tone is extremely friendly, the relationship can still be at the business level.
-On the other hand, Dutch people can keep aloof German rather distance than perceive distanced.
-Nevertheless, Germans who have been working together for years still speak with "Mr." and "Mrs.", is inconceivable in the Netherlands.
+Even if the tone is extremely friendly, the relationship can still remain on a business level.
+The other way around, Dutch people can hold back Germans who tend to keep their distance rather than perceive themselves as distant.
+Nevertheless, it is inconceivable in the Netherlands that Germans who have been working together for years still speak to each other with “Herr” and “Frau”.

 Get to know colleagues: Duty!

-This relaxed approach creates a working atmosphere that is very important in the Netherlands.
-The weekly "Borrels" also contribute to this.
-On a Borrel the employees gather, mostly in a bar or a café, and drink a beer together; fried snacks are served.
+This relaxed approach creates an appropriate working atmosphere, which is very important in the Netherlands.
+The weekly “Borrels” also contribute to this.
+The employees gather on a borrel, usually in a bar or a cafe, and drink a beer together; fried snacks are also served.
 D

-These borrels often take place on Fridays after work and are a good opportunity to get to know the colleagues better and to exchange informally.
+These Borrels are often held on Fridays after work and are a great opportunity to get to know colleagues better and to inform each other.
 So it is the soft skills of the employees, who occupy a high position in the Netherlands, while in Germany, the expertise is still in the first place.

 "Let's talk it out"

-In the Netherlands it is also common for employees to be much more involved in in-house decision-making processes.
-This has the consequence that a lot of meetings take place "vergaderingen".
-They are trying to reach consensus or negotiate a compromise.
+It is also common in the Netherlands for employees to be much more involved in internal decision-making processes.
+As a result, there are a lot of meetings “wrestling”.
+In these attempts are made to reach a consensus or to negotiate a compromise.